Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

 Advocates for the West is a left-of-center environmentalist public interest law firm.
-The firm brings legal challenges to oil, gas, mining, and other energy development projects in Western states and frequently opposed the Trump administration’s energy policies.
+The firm brings legal challenges to oil, gas, mining, and other energy development projects in Western states and frequently opposed the first Trump administration’s energy policies.
+1

-Opposition to the Bureau of Land Management
+Bureau of Land Management Suits

 In 2020, the firm sued to block the administration’s oil and gas development plan for the Uncompahgre Peak region along Colorado’s Western Slope, one of the largest natural gas fields in North America.
 The firm alleged in court filings that the plan was the result of “political interference” by William Perry Pendley, then-Acting Director of the Bureau of Land Management and former head of the Western States Legal Foundation, a public interest law firm focused on preserving property rights that frequently litigates against Advocates for the West.
-Advocates for the West accused former Acting Director Pendley of overruling local Bureau staff in approving the plan.
+Advocates for the West accused former Acting Director Pendley of overruling local Bureau staff by approving the plan.
 2

 As part of this litigation, the firm and other plaintiffs argued that Pendley was unlawfully designated as acting director of the Bureau without Senate confirmation and that any decisions issued on his authority were void.
 In a separate lawsuit, a federal judge in Montana ruled that Pendley was not the lawful acting director of the agency and that decisions taken under his authority were open to legal challenge.
 3